 We are pleased to launch our global Call for Evidence (CfE) as part of our Regional Studies Association Policy Expo.

 At the same time, efforts are being made to pursue policies aimed at decarbonising cities, promoting public health and liveability, balancing economic growth and social inclusion, and increasing levels of walking and cycling.
 This introduces further potential tensions in the policy and infrastructure landscape of cities.
-The COVID-19 pandemic has further exacerbated these challenges as policy makers seek to accommodate social distancing requirements within transit systems and the built environment.
+The Covid-19 pandemic has further complicated these challenges as policy makers seek to accommodate social distancing requirements within transit systems and the built environment.

-The Call will close on the 30 April 2021.
+Deadline Extended: The Call will now close on the 14 May 2021.

-More information on the Policy Expo can be found at www.policyexpo.net.
+More information on the Policy Expo can be found at https://policyexpo.net.
 The project team is comprised of colleagues from Sheffield Hallam University, UK; Arup, UK; and the University of Oregon, US.